This is more of a ‘choose your own adventure’ story than a guide, because only you know your own heart.

 Instead of having a wedding, we thought it would be fun to head to Yosemite National Park and hike out to a beautiful overlook to say our vows in private next month, much more our style!!

-We’ve hired an amazing photographer to document everything, so when we get home I’m hoping we can celebrate over dinner and tell you the full story with photos and everything.
+We’ve hired amazing photographers to document everything, so when we get home I’m hoping we can celebrate over dinner and tell you the full story with photos and everything.
 Love you!”

 I would like to acknowledge that they may not be okay with this plan, but it’s not your responsibility to get them there.